Looking to buy a home? Here are some essential tips for making the process as smooth as possible.

 Choose Accurate Apps/Websites

 With so many to choose from, it can be hard to navigate the online market.
-We recommend for the most accurate listings in real-time using Realtracs, which is the public interface of the MLS system all licensed agents/brokers use.
-The mobile version of this is the Homesnap App.
-The app allows you to see which properties are already under contract, which is very helpful in a competitive market.
+We recommend using Realtracs for the most accurate listings in real-time , which is the public interface of the MLS system all licensed agents/brokers use.
+The mobile version of Realtracs allows you to see homes for sale near your geographic location, and allows you to see which properties are already under contract, which is very helpful in assessing options in the market.

 Check out the page Did You Know? for more tips on common misconceptions about the buying process.